 Yes.
-In this cycle, funding priority will be given to projects that are grounded in and responsive to under-resourced Southern, Coastal and Central California communities located in Southern California Edison's service area, with particular emphasis given to those serving areas of heightened fire risk.
+In this cycle, funding priority will be given to projects that are grounded in and responsive to under-resourced Southern, Coastal and Central California communities located in Southern California Edison's service area, with particular emphasis given to those serving areas of heightened fire risk and/or socially vulnerable populations.